 Ray, could you have a look?
 I have a feeling that there may be a connection between this problem at wp-content/mu-plugins/assets/jetpack.php, where I've blocked Jetpack's sync-via-cron tool.
 In theory, the sync should be happening anyway via one of the post-publish hooks, but it could be that this is getting blocked for some reason or other.
 Another possibility is that there's an xml-rpc issue.

-#2 Updated by Raymond Hoh 7 months ago
+#2 Updated by Raymond Hoh about 3 years ago

 I checked the Jetpack Publicize settings for OPENatCUNY and it doesn't seem like they have set up Jetpack with a WordPress.com account, which is required for the Publicize feature to work correctly.